Container Utility

 - The

-of padding inside the container, making the content stand out with extra space. - The
+p-8utility adds2remof padding inside the container, making the content stand out with extra space. - The

-ensures that the container remains centered on the page.
+mx-autoensures that the container remains centered on the page.

 5. Making a Full-Width Container

-class sets a maximum width, there are scenarios where you might want the container to be full-width on larger screens.
-You can achieve this by using the w-full
+While the default container class sets a maximum width, there are scenarios where you might want the container to be full-width on larger screens.
+You can achieve this by using the w-full utility in combination with the container.

 Example: Full-Width Container